paolobarbolini/school.paolo565.org/README.md

     $ cargo build --release

-The executable will be placed at `target/release/school_paolo565_org`
+The executable will be available at `target/release/school_paolo565_org`

 ## Third party dependencies
 [PDF.js][pdfjs] by Mozilla Labs, Apache 2.0 license